Homeopathic Treatment for Prostatitis and Prostate enlargement (BPH, BEP)

 The causes of Acute Bacterial Prostatitis are listed below.

-- Bacteria causing urinary tract infections, such as Escherichia coli and Klebsiella.
+- Bacteria cause urinary tract infections, such as Escherichia coli and Klebsiella.
 It can result due to urine reflux into the urethra and its leakage into the prostate.

-- Direct leak or lymphatic extension from the rectum/intestines (Enterobacter, Enterococcus, Serratia, Proteus species)
+- A direct leak or lymphatic extension from the rectum/intestines (Enterobacter, Enterococcus, Serratia, Proteus species)

 - Other bacteria like pseudomonas, etc.